Melon-Oof/zMenu-Documentation/configurations/config.json.md

 autoSaveFileInventoryOnUpdate: true/false
 ```

-Auto save file inventory on update: allows you to save the file of jouueurs inventories automatically.
+Auto save file inventory on update: allows you to save the file of the player's inventories automatically.